smkdGab/Sim-to-Real-transfer-of-Reinforcement-Learning-Policies-in-Robotics/README.md

 - [Automatic Domain Randomization](#automatic-domain-randomization)
 	- [How to run the code](#how-to-run-the-code-4)
 		- [Example of monitoring during training](#example-of-monitoring-during-training)

+The repository contains the code for the project *Sim to Real transfer of Reinforcement Learning Policies in Robotics* for the Machine Learning and Deep Learning 2021/2022 class.
+The repository is intended as a support tool for the report of the project and it contains examples of some well-known algorithms and methods in the fields of Reinforcement Learning and Sim-to-Real transfer.
+The implementation is not thought to be efficient, thus we suggest you to avoid using this repo for purposes other than educational.

+*Abstract*: [to be updated]

 # Requirements
 - [Mujoco-py](https://github.com/openai/mujoco-py)